-A template is a data representation of the biometric being measured and is stored as a series of 1s and 0s.
-A template is a data representation of the measured biometric and stored as a series of 1s and 0s.s.
-The template can be stored in several places depending on the design of the system and the customer's requirements.
-Biometric templates vary in size from a few hundred bytes to a few kilobytes depending on the characteristics being captured.
+Templates: A template is a data representation of the biometric being measured and is stored as a series of 1s and 0s.
+The template can be stored in a number of places depending upon the design of the system and the customer's requirements.
+Biometric templates vary in size from a few hundred bytes to a few kilobytes depending upon the characteristic being captured.
 It is not possible to identify an individual using the limited data stored in the template.
-For multiple biometric reading devices, templates are often combined using a suitable algorithm such that each template cannot be recovered.
+For multiple biometric reading devices templates are often combined using a suitable algorithm such that each individual template cannot be recovered.